High School

 Is there life on other planets?
 What extremes can the human body endure?
 Can we solve the problem of global warming?
 Today, scientists, explorers, and writers are working to answer all of these questions.
 Like Edison, Einstein, Curie, and Newton, the scientists of today are asking questions and working on problems that may revolutionize our lives and world.
 This course focuses on 10 of today's greatest scientific minds.
 Each unit takes an in-depth look at one of these individuals, and shows how their ideas may help to shape tomorrow's world.

-1.00 Marine Science Electives Science Yes
+1.00 Marine Science I S1 Electives Science Yes

 Prerequisites: biology and either physical science or chemistry